Cope's gray treefrog, Hyla chrysoscelis

 There are no subspecies of Hyla chrysoscelis recognized.

 Cope's gray treefrog is probably found throughout the state.
-Because Cope's gray treefrog and eastern gray treefrogs were once considered the same species, historic records of this frog in Iowa are unclear.
+Because Cope's gray treefrog and eastern gray treefrogs were once considered the same species, historic records of this frog are unclear.
+Recent records and sightings find this frog in central and northwest Minnesota.

 Cope's gray treefrogs are reported to prefer more open habitats such as prairies, open grasslands, and oak savannahs than the gray treefrog.
-I have found this to be true as I have heard this species calling on prairies with the noted absence of eastern gray treefrogs.
+I have found this to be true as I have heard this species calling on prairies (particularily in Le Sueur County) with the noted absence of eastern gray treefrogs.
 Both species may be found together in forest edges and at night around lighted buildings in towns.

 Cope's gray treefrogs catch insects and other invertebrates for food.
 They are quite acrobatic catching flying insects in mid air.
 They hang around street lamps or other lights at night.
 They are commonly seen on windows and sides of cabins or rural homes at night.
 They remain hidden in little crevices or other loose shelters during the day.